Posts

 Image

-Happy fat wife in Mauritania, Africa, where fat women are preferred.
-Fat wives with stretch marks, rolls of fat and broad backsides are considered extremely beautiful in areas of Africa desert country of Mauritania.
-In Mauritania, Africa, fat wife makes for a happy life.
+Be a happy fat wife in Mauritania, Africa, where fat women are preferred.
+Fat wives with stretch marks, rolls of fat and broad backsides are considered extremely beautiful in areas of Africa’s desert country of Mauritania.
+In Mauritania, a fat wife makes for a happy life.
 Fat Wife Makes A Happy Marriage Life in the African Desert Country of Mauritania In Mauritania, overeating is not a sign of addiction but rather a tradition.
 Beauty, as always, is in the eye of the beholder.
 Overweight and Happily Married In Mauritania, the eleventh-largest country in Africa, a unique view on body image shapes how people think about beauty and desirability.
 The majority of the population is made up of white Moor Arabs, and in this culture, fuller-figured women are celebrated.
 They are often seen as symbols of wealth and prestige.
 Many believe that a woman's size is linked to her husband's happiness, suggesting that a larger woman brings more joy to her marriage.
-As a result, being thin ...
+As a result, being thi...

 Donate to Save Human History